ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S08-scalability/M4-examples/L1-optimism/index.md

 Furthermore, keep an eye out for new developments in Truffle tooling to assist with bridging L1-L2 data and execution.

+Please note that, at this moment, Optimism has a whitelist of applications that are allowed to go from Optimism to Ethereum mainnet. <a href="https://community.optimism.io/docs/developers/l2/deploy.html" target="_blank" rel="noopener noreferrer">You can learn more about that here.</a>

 ## Additional Material
 - <a href="https://optimism.io" target="_blank" rel="noopener noreferrer">Optimism website</a>
 - <a href="https://community.optimism.io/docs/" target="_blank" rel="noopener noreferrer">Docs: Optimism</a> Great documentation for different audiences, whether you want to learn about the infrastructure or deploy dapps.
 - <a href="https://github.com/ethereum-optimism/optimism-tutorial/blob/main/README.md" target="_blank" rel="noopener noreferrer">Tutorial: Optimism Beginner Tutorial</a>
+- <a href="https://community.optimism.io/docs/developers/l2/deploy.html" target="_blank" rel="noopener noreferrer">Docs: Whitelisting on Optimism</a>